textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 Then go to the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel) and set your initial preferences.
 Don't worry about setting every preference correct first time, you can change preference options at any time.
 There are plenty of help tips alongside most of the preferences to assist.

 Go to the [Pages panel](https://docs.textpattern.io/administration/pages-panel).
 We're about to overwrite the default page template; if you want to keep a copy of the original, enter a new name for your backup, then use the 'Duplicate' link.
-This is optional; if you did so click the 'default' link in the list on the right to return to the default page template.
+This is optional; if you did so select the 'default' link in the list on the right to return to the default page template.

 The 'Page name' above the large code editing area should be `default`.
 Replace the entire contents with `Hello, World!` and press 'Save'.
 Use the 'View site' link in the top menu, to open your site's home page in a new window.
 Great looking site, isn't it?!
 Look at the HTML page source: it is literally `Hello, World!`, followed by some status information - certainly not a valid HTML page!